mwojnars/hypertag/docs/index.md

 Exceptions are checked only after semantic analysis, so if there are any syntactical or name resolution errors (e.g., an undefined variable in a clause), they are still being raised.
-Also, note that the semantics of "else" is _opposite_ to what it is in Python, where the "else" clause of a "try-else" statement only gets executed if _no_ exceptions occured.
+Also, note that the semantics of "else" is _opposite_ to what it is in Python, where the "else" clause of a "try-else" statement only gets executed if _no_ exception has occured.

 Example: